Marusan Shōten: History

 Under the nostalgia boom, Marusan reproduced their original PVC monster series in 1997.
 Since then Marusan is continuing production of the old style toys under their own brand.

-Products
+Products lines

 Plastic models

 Marusan products included original molds, molds from other companies such as Pyro and Snap, copies of molds by other companies such as Revell, Monogram, ITC, Aurora and Lindberg.
 In turn, several other companies used Marusan molds.
 Marusan also served as the first Revell/Japan in the early 1960s, issuing many Revell kits in the regular Revell box-art with Marusan logo and Japanese language instruction added.
 After bankruptcy in 1968, molds were acquired by several companies such as Bullmark, Fuji Hobby, Nichimo and Doyusha.
 US company UPC reboxed and re-issued various Marusan kits in the late 1960s, including copy kits from Monogram, Lindberg etc. Eldon Industries also re-issued Marusan kits as "Match Kit" in the late 1960s.